astropy/astroquery/docs/mast/mast.rst

    Length = 77 rows

-Many mast services, specifically JWST and Catalog services, require the two principal keywords, columns and filters, to list parameters.
+Many mast services, specifically JWST and Catalog services, require the two principal keywords, 'columns' and 'filters', to list parameters.
 Positional services will also require right ascension and declination parameters, either in addition to columns and filters or on their own.
-For example, the Cone search service only requires the 'ra' and 'dec' parameters.
+For example, the cone search service only requires the 'ra' and 'dec' parameters.
 Using the wrong service parameters will result in an error.
 Read the `MAST API services documentation <https://mast.stsci.edu/api/v0/_services.html>`__ for more information on valid service parameters.